The best wireless headsets for Xbox Series X you can get today.

 You can play all day with these.
 Memory foam earpads have a layer of cooling gel to prevent your skin from heating up too fast.

-If you want a reliable pair of wireless gaming headphones with a great microphone for gaming on your Xbox One or Xbox Series X console, get the official Xbox Wireless Headset.
+If you want a reliable everyday pair of wireless gaming headphones with a great microphone for gaming on your new console, get the official Xbox Wireless Headset.

 - Useful features for uninterupted gaming